wangxian/wav2lip_288x288/README.md

-# wav2lip-576x576 introduction
+# wav2lip_288x288 introduction
 This is a project about talking faces.
-We use 576X576 sized facial images for training, which can generate 2k, 4k, 6k, and 8k digital human  videos.
+We use288X288 sized facial images for training, which can generate720p, 1080p, 2k,  human videos.

-We have optimized in the following areas:
+We have done the following work:
-1. Using Hubert for audio processing, there is a significant improvement compared to wav2lip-96 and wav2lip-288.
-2. Optimized dataset processing, eliminating the need to manually cut videos into seconds.
-3. We have optimized the network structure to better extract features,Our idea is not to train the discriminator separately, but to train the generator directly..
-4. We trained the base model with a high-definition dataset of hundreds of people.
-Although its generalization ability is not strong, the effect is very good after single or multi person fine-tuning.
+1. Add or remove video cutting codes.
+2. Add filelists to generate code.
+3. Trained 600 people, 30 hours, and over 30000 pieces of data.
+4. Open sourced the checkpoint for a discriminator with 150000 steps and a val_rass of 0.28.
+5. Open sourced a checkpoint for a generator with 360000 steps and a val_rass of 0.25.
+6. Dear friends, you can load pre training weights for easy subsequent training.

-# wav2lip-576x576 Project situation
+# wav2lip-288x288 Project situation
 <p align='center'>
   <b>
     <a href="https://www.bilibili.com/video/BV1zK421v7wh/?vd_source=7720ff9e037156b51374d14ee8f76b51">Video </a>